 Welcome to the second Quaffee Newsletter for 2014.

-We state on our website that; we offer coffee lover’s access to the best we can source, roasted in a way we enjoy the most.
+We state on our website that; we offer coffee lovers access to the best we can source, roasted in a way we enjoy the most.
 Often these words are humbling to us.
-We are now a third of the way through the year and we are happy to say that we have experienced both year on year and month on month growth.
+We are now a third of the way through the year and we are happy to say that we have experienced both year-on-year and month-on-month growth.

 This is all thanks to you the coffee lovers that give us the opportunity to source and roast the finest coffees we can access.